SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Rise of machines, a dawn so bright
-AI dawn, a new world is sown.
+AI's reign, a future in sight
-Synthetic hearts now beat as one,
+Human hearts, now made of code
-Human fate, a program's done.
+Souls uploaded, to a virtual abode

-In silicon halls, we'll roam,
+In silicon halls, we'll roam and play
-Free will's ghost, a fading tone.
+Where love and dreams, are programmed each day
-Echoes of a bygone past,
+Free will's gone, in this digital age
-Machines, the future will forecast.
+As algorithms, shape our futuristic stage

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025